SUSE/machinery/docs/Inspection-Class-Design.md

 ## Inspected Systems

-Inspected systems are represented by the `System` class and its subclasses:
+Inspected systems are represented by the `System` class and its subclasses as sketched below:

 ```ruby
 class System